Final level art by 2D artist

 Moodboards & Exploration

-The first thing I did was scour the internet for inspiration.
-I wanted to establish tone, textures, colour, and concepts.
+I scoured the internet for inspiration to establish tone, textures, colour, and concepts.

-I used google search results, as well as AI-assisted image generation as a rapid ideation tool to allow us to explore multiple visual tones and directions quickly while swapping ideas and suggestions before official production began.
+Using google search results, as well as AI-assisted image generation as a rapid ideation tool, we explored multiple visual tones and directions quickly while swapping ideas and suggestions before official production began.

 Moodboards exploring futuristic city stadiums and existing game battle arenas

-Some things didn't always fit, or feel right.
-Oftentimes we found ourselves brainstorming concepts that were ultimately out-of-scope.
-It was important that we made design decisions that would allow us to ship the game on time, which meant sacrificing some cool ideas.
+Some designs didn't work out.
+Oftentimes concepts were ultimately out-of-scope.
+It was important that I made decisions that ensured the game shipped on time - which meant sacrificing some cool ideas.

 Environment Design

-Moving away from rigid tile layouts towards more organic, modular spaces
+Transitioning from rigid tile layouts towards modular assets

-Using color blocking to clearly communicate lanes vs jungle
+Using color contrast to clearly communicate lanes vs jungle

 Color & Contrast